WHAT ABOUT BACK INJURIES?

 The financial impact on individuals who have suffered a back injury at work

 Like all unexpected illnesses or injuries, a back injury at work can have devastating consequences for a person.
 The pain may make getting out of bed, let alone work, sometimes too much to handle on any given day.
-Without the ability to work pain-free, a person’s pay will suffer and they may get behind on their bills.
-The pain and lost wages comes at the worst possible time since a chronic back injury requires additional medical treatment and expense.
+Without the ability to work pain-free, a person’s pay will suffer, and they may get behind on their bills.
+The pain and lost wages come at the worst possible time since a chronic back injury requires additional medical treatment and expense.

 Ralph’s Workers’ Compensation Case